Preventing future macroeconomic crises by studying the past

-Julián P. Díaz, PhD, assistant professor of economics, recently presented at a conference organized by leading economists—including a Nobel Laurate—and hosted by the highly respected Becker Friedman Institute at the University of Chicago.
+Julián P. Díaz, PhD, associate professor of economics, recently presented at a conference organized by leading economists—including a Nobel Laurate—and hosted by the highly respected Becker Friedman Institute at the University of Chicago.

 Díaz, along with researchers from throughout North and South America, were invited to explore the monetary and fiscal history of the 11 largest Latin American countries since the 1950s or 1960s.
 Díaz’s research and presentation focused on Ecuador.

 By studying these countries—which have faced a number of macroeconomic crises, including defaults, devaluations, and banking crises—the conference hoped to strengthen the understanding of the causes of these crises.